katsign/devteam/README.md

 - [Questions](#questions)

 ## *Description*
-Keep track of your development team's contact information using this simple color-coded interface, no coding involved.
+Keep track of your development team's contact information using this clean color-coded interface, no coding involved.
 Simply invoke the app on the command line and plug in your information through a series of prompts — behind the scenes, DevTeam whips up a styled HTML page ready for deployment to your team.
 You'll need to follow the installation steps below to get going.

 ## *Installation*
 ### Navigate into the repository folder on your local machine and open the built-in terminal.
 You will need Node.js installed to run this application.